 How do students get/earn scholarships?

 Apply for Admission Early: Students tend to get the most scholarship money from the college that they attend.
 In order to get the most scholarship money students should apply for admission as early as possible.
-Seniors should try to apply for admission colleges they are considering during August, September, or October of their senior year.
+Seniors should try to apply for admission to colleges they are considering during August, September, or October of their senior year.
 This will help the college communicate with them about opportunities that the school is offering.
 We see students nearly every year that lose out on tens of thousands of dollars in scholarships because they put off applying for admission until December or later.

 Private Scholarships: There are literally billions of dollars awarded each year in private scholarships.
 There are several ways to find these scholarships.
 Each spring we have many local scholarships available here at Gilbert High School.
 Throughout the year we receive additional information and continue to update the list.

 There are also several websites that help students find private scholarships.
 Here are some of the best:

 - Work hard on your studies and shoot for the best GPA for you!
 Many students with average GPA’s receive a lot of scholarship money because the have been very involved in school and/or their community.